 Serving the Community

-Our church has been led by the Rev. David Killeen since 2010.
-He recently helped complete a renovation and restoration of our historic church’s exterior and a re-purposing of interior space to better serve our congregation and the community.
+Our church was led by the Rev. David Killeen from 2010-2021, during which time he helped complete a renovation and restoration of our historic church’s exterior and a re-purposing of interior space to better serve our congregation and the community.
 The Rev. Abigail Moon is currently serving as Interim Rector during St. John’s Rector Search Process